hattimon/sensecapm1-piphi/README.md

 The script **does not automatically start PiPhi services**.
 PiPhi containers are started manually using `docker compose`.

+## ⚡ Automatic Startup of the PiPhi Panel

+To enable fully automatic startup of the **PiPhi** panel, you need to install the **Watchdog** ⏱️.
+The Watchdog should be installed on another local or remote device 💻 with SSH access 🔑 to the **SenseCap** device.
+Once the Watchdog is configured correctly, the PiPhi service will start automatically 🚀 without any manual intervention.

+📌 Installation instructions for the Watchdog are available in the dedicated repository: [PiPhi Watchdog](https://github.com/hattimon/sensecapm1-piphi/tree/main/piphi-watchdog)

 ---

 # 🌐 Language / Język